InfuseAI/primehub-site/docs/tasks/howto-check-vol-usage.md

   </div>
 </div>

 As an operator, I may need to know the usage of a volume.
-This document describes how to check the usage of user volumes, group volumes, and PV dataset volumes.
+This document describes how to check the usage of user volumes, group volumes, and PV data volumes.
 Before checking the volume usage, please make sure you can access your Kubernetes cluster by `kubectl`, we use `kubectl exec <pod> -- df /path/to/the/volume` to check the volume

 ## Usage of User Volume